Skip to content

 A gradual approach can reduce stress and build confidence.
 Here’s how we typically see beginners grow:

-• Step 1: Go from non-investor to retail investor by starting with REITs, mutual funds, or real estate ETFs
+• Step 1: Go from non-investor to retail investor by starting with REITs ($50+) or S&P 500 ETFs (8-10% ROI) while saving toward a $100K portfolio with 25% in real estate.

-• Advanced: Get exposure to institutional real estate by investing through crowdfunding platforms or syndications
+• Advanced: Get exposure to institutional real estate by investing through crowdfunding platforms or syndications.

 Matching Strategy To Financial Situation

-Long-term investors often build portfolios slowly, adding one property every few years.
-From our experience, those who stick to their wealth-building roadmap and avoid emotional buying tend to see better returns.
+Those who stick to their wealth-building roadmap and avoid emotional buying tend to see better returns.

 Matching Strategy To Financial Situation